Semrush helps you:

 Websites CA – Backlinko Link

-And then a bunch more internal links in the footer.
+And then a bunch more internal links in the footer:

 Websites CA – Footer Links

-Is this feature cool?
-Definitely.
-I’m not exactly sure what the use case is for it.
-But again, this is yet another Majestic SEO feature that I haven’t seen in any other tool.
+This is yet another Majestic SEO feature that I haven’t seen in any other tool.

 Anchor Text Breakdown